 Aviation was central to the Lindberghs’ early relationship.
 Charles taught Anne to fly.
-On Aug.
-23, 1929 she made her first solo flight.
-She would go on to be the first woman and the 10th American to earn a first-class glider pilot’s license in addition to her private pilot’s license.
+On Aug 23, 1929, she made her first solo flight.
+She went on to be the first woman and the tenth American to earn a first-class glider pilot’s license in addition to her private pilot’s license.
 The two worked to promote and develop commercial aviation.
 In 1931, Anne served as radio operator and navigator on a survey flight with her husband, north through Canada and Alaska and on to Asia, to discover potential aviation routes.

-Following their survey flight to Asia in 1931, Anne wrote a book about their trip bringing the reader along on their emotional journey.
+Following this survey flight, Anne wrote a book about their trip, bringing the reader along on their emotional journey.
 North to the Orient was published in 1935 and was an immediate success — the book went into its third printing within the first week.
 Inspiration to write once again followed their extended survey trip around the Atlantic in 1933.

 Listen!
 The Wind, published in 1938, narrates 10 days of the five-month tour, using the challenges of the tour to explore the deeper meaning of life and the journey home.
 Anne received the American Booksellers Association Award for “favorite” nonfiction in 1939.